whiteeagle44/js-fundamentals-functions-3/README.md

 ## Introduction

-In this exercise, you're going to create some functions to help Phil keep track of his progress as he bakes a cake for your cohort.
+In this exercise, you're going to give Phil an improved way to manage his cake baking!

 ## Setup